What is feline eosinophilic granuloma complex?

 The exact cause of eosinophilic granuloma complex in cats is unknown.
 Some research studies suggest that, in most cases, a form of allergic response (hypersensitivity reaction) may be involved and is more likely in cases that are recurrent.
 Other studies suggest that the condition may at least be partially genetic or inheritable.

-What are the symptoms of feline eosinophilic granuloma complex?
+What are the signs of feline eosinophilic granuloma complex?

 Eosinophilic granulomas may also develop in the mouth, especially along the gums and palate, or on other areas of the body.
 When lesions form in other locations, they usually appear as bald patches with raised areas of reddened skin rather than an ulcer.
 These lesions are often called eosinophilic plaques.
 Common sites are the hind legs and the stomach.
 The lesions can be large and may be itchy, as cats frequently lick and bite at the affected areas.

 How is eosinophilic granuloma complex diagnosed?

 In some cases, results from FNA may not be entirely clear and a biopsy may be necessary.
 A biopsy is the surgical excision of a piece of the lesion.
 The appearance of the characteristic lip ulcers is highly suggestive and biopsy may not be required; however if lesions are located elsewhere on the skin or in the mouth, a biopsy will also rule out other diseases and conditions.

 How is eosinophilic granuloma complex treated?

 If an underlying cause is identified, specific treatment will be directed at removing this cause.

 Flea and insect control is very important in the treatment of feline eosinophilic complex.
 This is due to the suspected hypersensitivity reaction that causes it.
 Insect bites can trigger an exaggerated immune response in affected cats, causing or worsening clinical signs.

 Some cats respond to elimination or hypoallergenic diets, suggesting an underlying food allergy as the cause.
-Most cats diagnosed with feline eosinophilic granuloma complex would benefit from a hypoallergenic food trial (see handout “Food Allergies in Cats” for further details on food trials).
+Most cats diagnosed with feline eosinophilic granuloma complex benefit from a hypoallergenic food trial (see handout “Food Allergies in Cats” for further details on food trials).

 "Corticosteroids are the most common treatment to control the symptoms of eosinophilic granuloma complex."